 Small multiples chart with no changes to the strip text formatting

-When we use the facet_wrap() function, to make a small multiples chart, we are left with one chart per island.
-But note that, by default, the text above each chart is noticeably smaller than the rest of the chart.
-And the gray background behind the text stands out when we have removed the gray background from other parts of the chart.
-The consistency we’ve worked toward is now gone, with small text that is out of proportion to the other text in the chart and a gray background that sticks out like a sore thumb in a chart with an all white background.
+When we use the facet_wrap() function to make a small multiples chart, we are left with one chart per island.
+But note that, by default, the text above each chart is noticeably smaller than the rest of the chart, and the gray background behind the text stands out when we have removed the gray background from other parts of the chart.
+The consistency we’ve worked toward is now gone, with small text that is out of proportion to the other text in the chart and a gray background that sticks out like a sore thumb.

 I’ve saved the code used to make Figure 3-8 as an object, penguins_plot_weight.
 We now use this object in order to show how to change the text that shows up above each small multiples chart (called the strip in ggplot):

-penguins_plot_weight +

-theme(

-strip.background = element_rect(fill = "white"),
+strip.background = ggplot2::element_rect(fill = "white"),

-strip.text = element_text(size = 17, hjust = 0, face = "bold")
+strip.text = ggplot2::element_text(size = 22, hjust = 0)

 )

+}

 We remove the background (or, more accurately, color it white).
 Then we make the text larger, bold, and left aligned using hjust = 0.
 I did have to make the text size slightly smaller to fit in the book and added code to make it bold.
 You can see the result in Figure 3-9.

 [F03009.pdf]